encoredev/examples/ts/uptime/README.md

 curl 'http://localhost:4000/status'
 ```

+## Local Development Dashboard

+While `encore run` is running, open [http://localhost:9400/](http://localhost:9400/) to access Encore's [local developer dashboard](https://encore.dev/docs/observability/dev-dash).

+Here you can see traces for all requests that you made while using the frontend, see your architecture diagram, and view API documentation in the Service Catalog.

 ## Deployment

+### Self-hosting

+See the [self-hosting instructions](https://encore.dev/docs/self-host/docker-build) for how to use `encore build docker` to create a Docker image and configure it.

+### Encore Cloud Platform

-Deploy your application to a staging environment in Encore's free development cloud:
+Deploy your application to a free staging environment in Encore's development cloud using `git push encore`:

 ```bash
 git add -A .